RTEMS/rtems-docs/user/start/index.rst

 ===============

 RTEMS is an open source real-time operating system.
-As a user you have access to all the source code and this `Getting Started`_ section will show you how you build the RTEMS compiler tools, kernel and 3rd party libraries from source.
+As a user you have access to all the source code.
+This ``Getting Started`` section will show you how you build the RTEMS compiler tools, kernel and 3rd party libraries from source.

 .. include:: basics.rst
 .. include:: depend.rst